 The CEO undertakes the same assessments of senior executives.
 In assessing the performance of the individual, the review includes consideration of the senior executive's function, individual targets, group targets, and the overall performance of the company.
-For the reporting period ending 30 June 2017, annual assessments have not yet been performed but are planned to take place in September 2017.
+For the reporting period ending 30 June 2017, annual assessments were performed in September 2017.
+For the reporting period ending 30 June 2018, these will be undertaken.